 Ms Gai Brodtmann

-From 2000-2009, Gai consulted in Defence across a broad range of areas, including on capability acquisition and sustainment, financial and personnel management, youth development, science and technology, cultural change and diversity policy.
+Prior to her political career, Ms Brodtmann ran her own small Defence-focused communication business and was a non-executive director.
+In Defence she consulted across a broad range of areas, including on capability acquisition and sustainment, financial and personnel management, youth development, science and technology, cultural change and diversity policy.

 From 1990 to 2000, Ms Brodtmann was a federal public servant primarily with the Department of Foreign Affairs and Trade and the Attorney-General’s Department.
 During her time in Foreign Affairs and Trade, Ms Brodtmann was Counsellor – Public Affairs at the Australian High Commission in New Delhi, a departmental spokesperson and an executive officer on the Middle East desk.

 Ms Brodtmann is a Graduate of the Australian Institute of Company Directors, a Fellow of the Australian Information Security Association and a Fellow of the Public Relations Institute of Australia.